LCOGT/cmos-noise-map/docs/source/algorithm.md

 .. image:: https://miro.medium.com/max/712/1*cUcY9jSBHFMqCmX-fp8BvQ.jpeg
     :alt: "A visual representation of a silhouette score, a represents intra-cluster distance from the sample, and b is the inter-cluster distance."
 ```
 Where, *a* represents intra-cluster distance from the sample, and *b* is the inter-cluster distance.
+[Source: Bhardwaj, 2020](https://towardsdatascience.com/silhouette-coefficient-validating-clustering-techniques-e976bb81d10c)

 Then to avoid overfitting, we go through a series of checks illustrated below: